hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - receive and collect telemetry from proxy data sources
       - analyzed by the cloud-based, multilayered machine learning engine, Cognitive Intelligence, for deep visibility into both web and network traffic
     - <span style="color: #bb6600">Flow Sensor</span> (optional)
-      - produce telemetry for segments of the switching and routing infrastructure that can’t generate NetFlow natively
+      - produce telemetry for segments of the switching and routing infrastructure that can't generate NetFlow natively
       - provide visibility into the application layer data
       - provide additional security context to enhance the Stealthwatch security analytics
       - able to analyze encrypted traffic